.

 Social Impact

-Due to living in low-income and facing an access gap, youth in Tims Camps programs develop important life skills they don’t have the chance to learn elsewhere(7).
-In Tims Camps programs, youth avoid academic and social-emotional learning loss during the break in school, known as the “summer slump”(8).
+Due to living in low-income and facing an access gap, youth in Tims Camps programs develop important life skills they may not have the chance to learn elsewhere (8).
+In Tims Camps programs, youth avoid academic and social-emotional learning loss during the break in school, known as the “summer slump”(9).
 In fact, about half of Tims Campers report no other structured learning opportunities during the summer months, indicating the importance of attending Tims Camps summer program.

 At Tims Camps, youth focus on the importance of the “Big 3”: goal setting, contributing to a community, and looking to the future with greater hope.
 These skills set the stage for post-secondary education and gainful employment in young adulthood.

-If we want all young people and communities to thrive and reach their potential, we must invest in youth programs .
+If we want all young people and communities to thrive and reach their potential, we must invest in youth programs.

 Citations